2025 GLOBAL STUDIES AWARD RECIPIENTS

 2025 - Matthew Kinsella-Walsh

-Anti-hunger initiative in Brazil
+Anti-hunger Initiative in Brazil

-Matt traveled to and is conducting research in São Paulo, Brazil.
-He working as a graduate fellow for the think-tank, i3T, which focuses on Latin American green economic transformation.
-He is preparing a policy report on Brazil’s Food Acquisition Program.
+Matt is conducting research in São Paulo, Brazil as a graduate fellow for the think-tank, i3T, which focuses on Latin American green economic transformation.
+The program buys and allocates produce from small family farmers towards anti-hunger programs in urban food deserts.

 Matt had this to say about the experience: